emuro/gene_length/README.md

 **The structure of this repository:**
  - **README.md** This file, that guides you all over the repository
  - **main_tables** where the tables needed to reproduce our results is
  - **main_work** contains the software needed to reproduce the main results/figures of our work is.
-This directory contains main_suppl, where the programs for the supplementary material are.
+This directory contains **main_suppl**, where the programs for the supplementary material are.

 ---
 ### Data: the annotations were downloaded from public repositories: